 We are always looking for new people to work with, we are currently working to create partnerships with other women’s organizations across the area to provide employment opportunities that fit around their family lives.

-Thank you Stephanie for letting me interview you!
+Thank you Stephanie for letting me interview you and providing the photos for this post!

 To learn more about A Piece of Jordan, click here.